Many Photographers use RAID Storage to Increase the Speed of their Workflow

 What do I do to Backup all My Photographs

 At the moment, my ThunderBay is almost completely full.
-Usually I do a backup in between more often, before it is full, that is in my opinion much better!
+Usually, I do a backup in between more often, before it is full, that is in my opinion much better!

-I like to back up all my files to other external hard drives and of course to my online storages.
+I like to back up all my files to other external hard drives and of course to my online storage.
 I don’t want to risk leaving my ready-to-go nature photographs on my RAID, since a RAID storage is not an photograph backup for me!

 Also, I make sure to always save my RAW photograph files on separate backup drives as well, because I don’t want a preventable thing like corruption, human error, or malware to be the reason to lose all valuable RAW files or ready-to-go photos!

 The Bottom Line of Using a Raid Storage for Me